pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Espero que isto esteja pronto o mais brevemente possível.

 The list will be compiled at the beginning of next week.

 A lista será estabelecida no início da próxima semana.

-Item.
 3.8.
 Futuro na Negativa com WILL

 Faz-se a forma negativa no Simple Future acrescentando-se NOT depois do auxiliar WILL,